-Located on Flinders Lane, Cumulus Inc. is one of the most popular restaurants in Melbourne’s CBD.
-Fortunately, it’s open from breakfast until dinner daily.
-Its breakfast menu includes both big and small dishes, like homemade crumpets with whipped ricotta and rooftop honey.
-Plus, from Monday to Friday you can tuck into the Cumulus Inc. Breakfast: a boiled egg with toast and spreads, yoghurt, organic orange juice and either coffee or tea.
-Cumulus Inc. bakes made-to-order madeleines, which take 15 minutes and can be filled with either lemon curd or Nutella.
+Located on Flinders Lane, Cumulus Inc is one of the most popular restaurants in Melbourne’s CBD.
+Its breakfast menu includes both big and small dishes, like homemade crumpets with whipped ricotta and rooftop honey, and from Monday to Friday you can tuck into the Cumulus Inc Breakfast: a boiled egg with toast and spreads, yoghurt, organic orange juice and either coffee or tea.
+Cumulus Inc bakes made-to-order madeleines, which take 15 minutes and can be filled with either lemon curd or Nutella.

-Favoured by both visitors and city workers alike, Hardware Société is another brunch spot in the CBD that often has a line out the door.
-The cosy café on Hardware Lane has a French-inspired breakfast menu.
-Popular dishes include the baked eggs, pork belly and fried eggs, and fried brioche with meringue, passionfruit curd and chocolate Chantilly.
+Favoured by both visitors and city workers, Hardware Société is another brunch spot in the CBD that often has a line out the door.
+The cosy café on Hardware Lane has a French-inspired breakfast menu, with popular dishes including the baked eggs, pork belly and fried eggs, and fried brioche with meringue, passionfruit curd and chocolate Chantilly.
 However, the favourite is undoubtedly the lobster eggs benedict on a charcoal bun with citrus hollandaise – a combination that’s hard to resist.
 Hardware Société also has a cabinet filled with fresh pastries.

 Bowery to Williamsburg is the definition of a hole-in-the-wall café, with limited seating inside.
 Located down Oliver Lane, its name pays homage to the Bowery subway station in New York City.
 You can expect to find several American favourites on the breakfast menu at this popular café.
 This includes bagels – from local supplier 5 and Dime – with an assortment of spreads.
 Plus Southern fried chicken and waffles, lox and potato latkes, and the Good Morning Cubano sandwich.
 To accompany your brunch, why not sample a Texas Bloody Mary or some homemade mint lemonade?

 1932 Cafe & Restaurant is located in the arcade of the Manchester Unity Building, one of Melbourne’s renowned architectural landmarks.
 The building’s 1930 Art Deco appearance inspired the cafe’s interior as well.
 1932 Cafe & Restaurant offers a seasonal breakfast menu and a selection of cakes.
-Dishes include the Pumpkin & Eggs with poached eggs, pumpkin hummus and hazelnut dukkah.
+Dishes include the pumpkin and eggs with poached eggs, pumpkin hummus and hazelnut dukkah.
 The Manchester Breakfast Board is only for the hungriest of patrons as it includes eggs, chorizo, bacon, vegetables and toast.
 You can also participate in a breakfast tour of the Manchester Unity Building.